tedneward/Azgaarnoth/Creatures/Hobgoblins.md

 >
 >***Leadership (Recharges after a Short or Long Rest).*** For 1 minute, the hobgoblin can utter a special command or warning whenever a nonhostile creature that it can see within 30 feet of it makes an attack roll or a saving throw.
 The creature can add a d4 to its roll provided it can hear and understand the hobgoblin.
 A creature can benefit from only one Leadership die at a time.
 This effect ends if the hobgoblin is incapacitated.
 >
+>***Battle Command.*** Choose one creature within 30 feet of the sargeant that the sargeant can see.
+If the chosen creature can see or hear the sargeant, that creature can use its reaction to make one melee attack or to take the Dodge or Hide action.
+>

 ---